dapierce/dapierce.github.io-archive/_posts/2017-02-17-notes-on-sorting.md

 Recently, I had an assignment to create and test various sorting algorithms with input ranges from $$ n=10^2 $$ to $$ n=10^6 $$.
 Thinking that the larger sets of data might get unwieldy otherwise, I selected C++ to run the tests, hoping speed would carry on to the more inefficient brute force algorithms.

-I didn't realize how much of a difference brute force made.
+I didn't realize how much of a difference decrease and conquer made compared to brute force.
+Going over the basics of Big O notation you end up with simple terms like $$ O(n^2) $$ or $$ O(n log n) $$ but the reality of these growth patterns doesn't really become obvious until you see a program chug all a of a core's cpu.

-### The Parameters
+### The parameters

 Our assignment had a few basic requirements:
 1. Compares 4 sorting algorithms: BubbleSort, Selection Sort, Shellsort and Insertion Sort.